ms-ruda/ai-chatbot/README.md

 # ai-chatbot
-This chatbot nswers the questions asked by the user.
+This chatbot answers the questions asked by the user.
 As it depends on the API.